Aspiring Software Engineer

 Before you start

-- This guide is written for Firefox version 78 or newer.
+- This guide is written for the latest version of Firefox.
+It has been tested on Firefox version 78 and later.

 - Update Firefox to the lastet stable version before you start.
 If you're using Firefox ESR, update Firefox to the latest ESR release.